 “The Creator sets are lovely.
 I buy my grandchildren one every year and they love them all.
 This year was the Lighthouse set and I think that might be my grandson’s favourite to date.”Buy now from Amazon

-Bringing together the wizarding world of Harry Potter and a classic toy like LEGO was always going to produce amazing results – and the LEGO Harry Potter Great Hall does not disappoint.
-This extensive building kit includes an assortment of character figures, grand furniture pieces based on the Hogwarts Great Hall, a moving staircase, reversible house banners, the all-important Sorting Hat, a potions room and much more.
+Bringing together the wizarding world of Harry Potter and a classic toy like Lego was always going to produce amazing results – and the LEGO Harry Potter Great Hall does not disappoint.
+This extensive building kit has endless play value, with its assortment of character figures, grand furniture pieces based on the Hogwarts Great Hall, a moving staircase, reversible house banners, the all-important Sorting Hat, a potions room and much more.
 The detail within the set is sure to keep children – young and old – occupied for a long time.

 “Yes, the Great Hall is excellent – lots of little bits to change and rearrange and lots of mini (and micro) figures.”

-“The Hogwarts Great Hall is great and could be transformed into all sorts!”Buy now from Amazon
+“The Hogwarts Great Hall is great and could be transformed into all sorts.”

-Based on the incredibly popular Lego Ninjago movie, the Destiny's Bounty set gives children hours of play time and the opportunity to let their imaginations run wild.
-As well as seven minifigures, this three-level building set also has a double-headed dragon figurehead, sails, lanterns, anchors and many more detailed accessories.
-It also features Wu's bedroom, complete with a bed and minifigure.
+Based on the popular Lego Ninjago movie, the Destiny's Bounty set gives children hours of playtime and the opportunity to let their imaginations run wild.
+As well as seven mini-figures, this three-level building set also has a double-headed dragon figurehead, sails, lanterns, anchors and many more detailed accessories.
+It also features Wu's bedroom, complete with a bed and mini-figure.
 Aboard the Bounty, kids will find figurine crossbows, laser-style pointers, swords and blades so they can really get involved in the action.

-“My son is Ninjago obsessed.
+“My son is Ninjago-obsessed.
 This set is played with every single day.
-I was concerned when buying it given the price but it's paid for itself one hundred times over.”Buy now from Amazon
+I was concerned when buying it given the price but it's paid for itself 100 times over.”Buy now from Amazon

 Prices correct at time of publication.
 Mumsnet carries some affiliate marketing links, so if you buy something through our posts, we may get a small share of the sale (more details here).